rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 Speech recognition defaults to en-US.
 You can update the locale as needed.
 Locale codes are a combination of the ISO 639-1 language code and the ISO 3166-1 country code, separated by a dash.

-In this example, we are changing it to ja-JP.
+In this example, the locale is set to to ja-JP.
 You can try it out by saying "hajimemashite" (初めまして).

 ```js file="./ChatbotMessageBarLanguage.tsx"